Democracy Grants Program

 - Organizations that performed poorly in previous grants

-Grants must support initiatives such as: promotion of civil society; free flow of information (including support for independent media); transparency in government; public education and advocacy; association building; rule of law and legal reform; conflict resolution; human rights; civic education; environment; market economy*; anti-corruption awareness campaigns and training; and ethnic, minority and women’s equality.
+Grants must support initiatives such as: promotion of civil society; free flow of information; transparency in government; public education and advocacy; association building; rule of law and legal reform; conflict resolution; human rights; civic education; environment; market economy*; “watchdog” activities, anti-corruption awareness campaigns and training; and ethnic, minority and women’s equality.